jakewies/hugo-theme-codex/CONTRIBUTING.md

 ```

 This command will start a hugo webserver and serve the `exampleSite`.
 This works well because the example site uses `hugo-theme-codex`, so any changes
 we make to the codebase can be viewed in real time.
+Make sure you change `"hugo-theme-codex"` in `exampleSite/config.toml` to the name you gave the theme when you added it.
+If you followed the README, you should have added the theme using the name `"codex"`.

 ```bash
 yarn watch:assets